OddlyEvenn/OddlyEvenn/Readme.md

 - Integrate payment systems using **Stripe & Webhooks**
 - Add real-time support via **AI-powered chatbots using OpenAI APIs**
 - Write clean and efficient code using data structures, algorithms, and OOP
-- Continuously explore new technologies in backend, ML, and deployment
+- Continuously exploring new technologies in backend, and deployment

 ---